Jtex08/my-portfolio/README.md

-# my-portfolio
+# Jonathan Noland's Portfolio
-Project to create a portfolio
+Project to create a portfolio using AWS and ReactJS.